Abhinavcode13/abhinavcode13.github.io/_posts/2025-01-27-visualizing-tangent-normal-vectors-with-diagrams.md

 You could animate the vectors to show how they change as you move along the curve.
 Another idea is to display vectors at several points at once.
 You might also add curvature circles to show how sharply the curve bends.

 Check out the [Diagrams docs](https://diagrams.github.io/) for more examples.
-The [original example](https://diagrams.github.io/gallery/Tangent.html) by Pontus Granström shows this code in action.
+The [original example](https://diagrams.github.io/gallery/Tangent.html) by <a href="https://x.com/pnutus" target="_blank">Pontus Granström</a> shows this code in action.
 Learn more about [Haskell](https://www.haskell.org/) to write your own diagrams.

 ![Tangent and Normal Vectors on a Curve]({{ site.url }}/assets/tangent-curve.png)